STR-AI-Club/Lessons/01 - Welcome to AI Club/README.md

 - **Browsed any form of social media**
 - etc.

 The list goes on and on, the uses of artificial intelligence in out modern day and age are endless.
-Seeing such technologies associated with big name companies like Google, Apple, or Amazon may have us think of AI as a terribly complicated and unaccessible.
+Seeing such technologies associated with big name companies like Google, Apple, or Amazon may signficantly complicate our perception AI.

-However, AI's, when it comes to the bare minimum, is really just math.
-AI really is just a computer doing millions of calculations per second for long periods of time.
-Really, all a computer can do is add numbers.
+Behind all the math involved, AI is solely the formatting and storage of data.
+It is not some celestial consciousness that knows all.
+When one thinks of AI, they should really be thinking of a list of numbers whose parameters get altered to fit incoming data.

-Now, how do we get something that can only add numbers fast to do things like recognize faces, predict outcomes of actions, and even talk to humans in our languages?
+Now, how do we get something this simple to recognize faces, predict the outcomes of actions, and even talk to us humans like they are one of us?

-From now on we will be referring to AI's by a more technical term, being "neural networks".
-These networks act very similarly to neurons in biological species, and are able to think.
-We are able to simulate "thinking" in computers by adding and multiplying large amounts of numbers, and using (very basic) calculus.
+Well, we give it huge lists of numbers ordered in specific ways to fit the task at hand, and change the numbers based on how well it predicts certain outputs.

+Throughout this year, we will try to accommodate you with a programming language and teach you the basic math and code behind multiple different AI models.
+Our overall goal is to help you understand what artificial intelligence really means by the end of the school year.

 # Python Environment Setup